jtylerwalker/pr-latch/README.md

 ### Review Flow

 `latch review <project-alias>` offers a selection of the current open pr's in the repo.
-Selecting an option will `fetch`, `checkout`, and `pull` the latest code changes.
-It will then open a browser to the view PR.
+Selecting an option will git fetch, checkout and pull the latest code changes for the given project.
+It will then open a browser to the view PR and defaults to opening the directory with VSCode.

 ## Where are the tests?!?